Best practices for securing PII in customer location datasets

 --object-lock-configuration '{"ObjectLockEnabled":"Enabled","Rule":{"DefaultRetention":{"Mode":"GOVERNANCE","Days":365}}}'

-This architecture establishes a zero-trust storage boundary.
-When architecting the underlying partitioning strategy and lifecycle policies that complement this cryptographic baseline, refer to Configuring AWS S3 for Geospatial Data Lakes for scalable ingestion patterns tailored to high-frequency spatial telemetry.
+For the underlying bucket partitioning strategy and lifecycle policies that complement this cryptographic baseline, refer to Configuring AWS S3 for Geospatial Data Lakes for scalable ingestion patterns tailored to high-frequency spatial telemetry.

 2. Automated Tokenization & Ingestion Pipeline

 Raw mobility datasets must undergo deterministic PII tokenization before landing in the encrypted bucket.
-The following production-ready Python pipeline reads CSV/Parquet mobility traces, validates spatial coordinates, applies HMAC-SHA256 tokenization to identifiers, and uploads the sanitized dataset with explicit SSE-KMS headers.
+The following Python pipeline reads CSV mobility traces, validates spatial coordinates, applies HMAC-SHA256 tokenization to identifiers, and uploads the sanitized dataset with explicit SSE-KMS headers.

 python